SteveKommrusch/LuNG3D/README.md

   or feedtwice.py autoencoder training and generation.

 In myALNSB/Lung-Nodule-Dection-C-Benchmark/stages/classification:
-* classification_step.c: processes nodule for classifier step and generates accepted images with KEEPCSV tokens and feature data with KEEPFEET tokens.
+* classification_step.c: processes nodules for classifier step and generates accepted images with KEEPCSV tokens and feature data with KEEPFEAT tokens.

 ## Author